Westinghouse Model H-181 Television (1949)

 The original cord is shot.
 Bending up four little tabs on the connector case lets me remove the innards.
 Soldering on a new cord and reassembling the case takes only a few minutes.

-This is the dirtiest TV that I've ever owned.
+Wow, what a dirty TV.
 To show how grubby it is, I cleaned one of the two rectifier tubes (can you guess which one?) and the left side of a little transformer.

 The turret-style tuner definitely needs attention.
 The top of the tuner cage is missing and the mechanism is filthy.
 The tuner is immovable, a common condition when old lubricant dries and stiffens.
-Looking back a previous photo, notice how much cleaner the underside of the tuner is.
+Looking back at previous photo, notice how much cleaner the underside of the tuner is.

 The grime can be removed with isopropyl alcohol and paper towels.
-For tight spaces, I use a piece of 3M no-scratch scrubbing pad held in a pliers.
+For tight spaces, I use a piece of 3M no-scratch scrubbing pad held in a plier.
 In the second photo, I have removed the high voltage cage and started cleaning the left area of the chassis.

 Stay tuned . . . .